herotc/hero-rotation/README.md

 - Shaman Enhancement _[Beta]_ (Credits: [Tael](https://github.com/Tae-l))

 ## Special Mention About SimC APL
-As said earlier, every rotations are based on Simulationcraft Action Priority Lists (APL).
+As said earlier, every rotations are based on SimulationCraft Action Priority Lists (APL).
-What does it means is, it heavily relies on how optimized those APLs are, especially for some talents, tier bonuses and legendaries support.
+What it means is, it heavily relies on how optimized those APLs are, especially for some talents, tier bonuses and legendaries support.
-Do remember that what the addon tells you is what the "robot" on Simulationcraft would do if he was in your situation.
+Do remember that what the addon tells you is what the "robot" on SimulationCraft would do if they were in your situation.
-It also means that you can improve the current APL by using the addon and reporting the issues you might encounter.
+It also means that you can improve the current APL by using the addon and report the issues you might encounter.
-I (Aethys) am one of the Main Rogue Theorycrafter and contributor to the Simulationcraft Rogue Module, both SimC APL and Addon Rotation are 100% synced.
+I (Aethys) am one of the main Rogue theorycrafter and contributor to the SimulationCraft Rogue Module, both SimC APL and Addon Rotation are 100% synced.
 I use both tools to improve the APL and do Rogue Theorycrafting.

 ## Special Thanks
-- [Simulationcraft](http://simulationcraft.org/) for everything the project gives to the whole WoW Community.
+- [SimulationCraft](http://SimulationCraft.org/) for everything the project gives to the whole WoW Community.
 - [KutiKuti](https://github.com/Kutikuti), [Nia](https://github.com/Nianel) & [Tael](https://github.com/Tae-l) for their contributions to the project.
-- [Skasch](https://github.com/skasch) for what we built together and the motivation he gaves to me.
+- [Skasch](https://github.com/skasch) for what we built together and the motivation he gave to me.
 - [Riff](https://github.com/tombell) for his great feedback.